-Chapter 10 'Ozone chemistry parametrization' gives a brief description of the ozone parametrization, based on Cariolle and Déqué (1986).
-The parametrization assumes that chemical changes in ozone can be described by a linear relaxation towards a photochemical equilibrium.
-The relaxation rates and the equilibrium values have been determined from a photochemical model, including a representation of the heterogeneous ozone hole chemistry.
+Chapter 10 'Ozone chemistry parametrization' gives a brief description of the Hybrid Linear Ozone (HLO) scheme, which assumes that chemical changes in ozone can be described by a linear relaxation towards a photochemical equilibrium.
+HLO uses the same formulation as Cariolle and Déqué (1986), but with the coefficients derived from both an ozone reanalysis and from a full chemistry model.